Ensembl/ensembl-genes-metadata/README.md

 ### Running the Assembly registry pipeline

 To start the pipeline you need the URL to your pipeline database which will be provided when running the init\_Pipeline.pl script.
-If you initialised the pipeline automatically, you need to look at the command file created in your `working_dir` directory to retrieve the information.
+If you initialised the pipeline automatically, you need to look at the commands displayed on screen at the end of the initialisation.
 ```
 export EHIVE_URL=mysql://readwrite_user:password@host:port/dbname
 ```